pdumais/synth/modules/sequencer/README.md

   for every step.
 But that's a lot more components to add and becomes more expensive.
 This is something that is just easier with a microcontroller

-## 4163 binary counter
+## 74163 binary counter
+NOTE: This is no longer in the design.
+Because the 74163 starts with all outputs high and goes to 0 after the first clock
+      That's out of sync with the 4017.
+So I removed that.
+It could've worked with the 74161 maybe.

-The 4163 (4 bit binary counter) is used to control the daisy chaining.
+The 74163 (4 bit binary counter) is used to control the daisy chaining.
 QD will be low for the first 8 clocks and then high for the next 8 clocks.
 This is used to control which of the 2 sequencers are active when daisy chained. there are 6 pins that require a jumper to control the daisy-chain operation
     - A jumper between pin 1&2 will make the 4017 active  (by controlling the vcc line) when 4163.QD is high,